Romulosanttos/checksum-node/readme.md

 ## Snapshots

-Snapshots are simply a list of checksums and sizes for each file specified.
-It will also include a total size of all files, and a checksum of the snapshot as a whole (e.g. `checksum1:checksum2:checksum3`) to determine if anything in the list of files has changed.
+Snapshots are a list of checksums and sizes for each file specified.
+It will also include a total size of all the files, and a checksum of the snapshot as a whole (e.g. `sum(checksum1:checksum2:checksum3)`) to determine if anything in the list of files has changed.

 ## Getting Started